grammyjs/website/site/docs/guide/filter-queries.md

 Even though the type system should catch all invalid filter queries at compile time, grammY also checks all passed filter queries at runtime during setup.
 Every passed filter query is matched against a validation structure that checks if it is valid.
-Not only is it good to fail immediately during setup instead of at runtime, it has also happened before that bugs in TypeScript cause serious problems to the sophisticated type inference system that powers filter queries.
+Not only is it good to fail immediately during setup instead of at runtime, it has also happened before that bugs in TypeScript cause serious problems with the sophisticated type inference system that powers filter queries.
-If this happens again in the future, this will prevent caveats that might occur.
+If this happens again in the future, this will prevent issues that could otherwise occur.
-In this case you will still be provided with helpful error messages.
+In this case, you will be provided with helpful error messages.

 ### Performance

-**grammY can check every filter query in (amortised) constant time per update**, independent of the structure of the query or the incoming update.
+**grammY can check every filter query in (amortized) constant time per update**, independent of the structure of the query or the incoming update.

-The validation of the filter queries happens only once, when the bot is intialised and `bot.on()` is called.
+The validation of the filter queries happens only once, when the bot is initialized and `bot.on()` is called.

-At startup, grammY derives a predicate function from the filter query by splitting it into its query parts.
+On start-up, grammY derives a predicate function from the filter query by splitting it into its query parts.
 Every part will be mapped to a function that performs a single `in` check, or two checks if the part is omitted and two values need to be checked.
-These functions are then combined to form a predicate that only has to check for as many values as are relevant for the query, without iterating over object keys of `Update`.
+These functions are then combined to form a predicate that only has to check for as many values as are relevant for the query, without iterating over the object keys of `Update`.

-This system uses less operations than what some competing libraries need which perform containment checks in arrays when routing updates, even though grammY's filter query system is much more powerful.
+This system uses less operations than some competing libraries, which need to perform containment checks in arrays when routing updates. grammY's filter query system is much more powerful and performant.